-RUN-MAIL-SYSTEM
+\RUN-MAIL-SYSTEM

-containing the same mail as before it was stopped by the command STOP-MAIL-SYSTEM.
+The MAIL system will be restarted, containing the same mail as before it was stopped by the command STOP-MAIL-SYSTEM.
 The command is restricted to user SYSTEM.

 The MAIL system can only be entered by one user at a time.
 If MAIL commands are used in a batch file, the commands should be preceded by a @, eg., @BROADCAST.